 As the skin gradually thins due to continued topical steroid use, it becomes increasingly prone to infection and inflammation.
 Also, pain receptors located in the skin are laid bare, often causing severe pain.
 Continued use ultimately damages the skin's ability to protect the body from bacterial and other infections which must then be treated with antibiotics which also have potential side effects.

 Alternatively, light application of wheatgrass extract - once weekly or even less - and perseverance, can do much to reduce withdrawal symptoms of pain, redness, skin cracking etc. It may take a year or even more (remember, the skin has been severely damaged), but I have seen it work many times.
-Eventually, the skin recovers.
+Eventually, the skin does recover.

 In short, aim to eliminate topical steroids by applying wheatgrass extract instead, and ultimately restore all skin functions to normal.